Rebirth-Project/ufo-event-bus/README.md

 * performs well with Android >= 8.0 and all versions of java >= 8
 * used with java > 9 is compiled as module increasing encapsulation
 * it has no dependencies but SLF4J library for enabling logging
-* can simplify the communication between components since decouples event posters and listeners
+* can simplify the communication between components since it decouples event posters and listeners
 * is fast in almost every situations and loads and can be configured
 * has advanced features like listener priorities, events inheritance, listeners inheritance, inbound event order
 * is entirely documented